ESPript 3.0

 Q: How can I produce an ESPript figure with multiple secondary structure elements?

-If a 3D structure corresponding to a sequence is known (in PDB or DSSP format only), you can add it to the figure.
-Please take due note that ESPript is not able to predict protein secondary structures : it only uses experimentally determined structures.
-Finally, as there is no possibility to have PDB or DSSP files containing multiple structures, you need to add one structure file per sequence.
+If a 3D structure corresponding to a sequence is known (in PDB, CIF or DSSP format only), you can add it to the figure.
+Please take due note that ESPript is not able to predict protein secondary structures : it only uses experimentally determined structures or 3D models (e.g. from AlphaFold, RoseTTAFold, etc.).
+Finally, as there is no way to have PDB, CIF or DSSP files containing multiple structures, you must add one structure file per sequence.

 You can follow the ESPript tutorials to get familiar with such process.

-Alternately, you can have a look at ENDscript (https://endscript.ibcp.fr) which can help you, in certain cases, to produce complex ESPript figures.
+Alternatively, you can have a look at ENDscript (https://endscript.ibcp.fr), which can help you, in certain cases, to produce complex ESPript figures.

 Q: I have uploaded an alignment file and a secondary structure file.
 I get the following error: " Fatal error: secondary structure elements are certainly misplaced ".
 What's wrong?